 Never sell anything unless you understand their needs and wants

 “Prescription before diagnosis is malpractice” It’s an old one but a good one.

-Alternatively why not try an Online Sales Training solution which range from LIVE webinars through to online courses.
+Alternatively, why not try an Online Sales Training solution which range from LIVE Sales Training Webinars through to online courses.